Regular Languages in the Sliding Window Model: Property testing in the sliding window model

-\subsection{Sliding window testers with one-sided error}
+\subsubsection{Sliding window testers with one-sided error}

-In the following, we turn to sliding window testers with one-sided error and prove \Cref{thm:false-biased}, i.e. we present a false-biased sliding window tester for unions of regular suffix-free languages and regular trivial languages with constant Hamming gap using $\O(\log \log n)$ space.
-By the following lemma, it suffices to consider the cases when $L$ is a trivial regular language or a suffix-free regular language.
+In the following, we turn to sliding window testers with one-sided error and prove \Cref{thm:false-biased}, i.e.,~we present a false-biased sliding window tester for languages in $\bigcup(\Triv, \SF)$ with constant Hamming gap using $\O(\log \log n)$ space.
+By the following lemma, it suffices to consider the cases $L \in \Triv$ and $L \in \SF$.

-\begin{lem} Let $\P_1$ and $\P_2$ be randomized false-biased sliding window testers for $L_1$ and $L_2$, respectively, for window size $n$ with Hamming gap $\gamma(n)$.
-Then, there exists a randomized false-biased sliding window tester for $L_1 \cup L_2$ for window size $n$ with Hamming gap $\gamma(n)$ using space $\O(s(\P_1) + s(\P_2))$. \end{lem}
+\begin{lemma} Let $\P_1$ and $\P_2$ be randomized false-biased sliding window testers for $L_1$ and $L_2$, respectively, for window size $n$ with Hamming gap $\gamma(n)$.
+Then, there exists a randomized false-biased sliding window tester for $L_1 \cup L_2$ for window size $n$ with Hamming gap $\gamma(n)$ using space $\O(s(\P_1) + s(\P_2))$. \end{lemma}

-\begin{proof} First we reduce the error probability of $\P_i$, $i=1,2$, from $1/3$ to $1/9$ by running $2$ independent and parallel copies of $\P_i$ and reject iff one of the copies rejects.
+\begin{proof} First we reduce the error probability of $\P_i$ ($i \in \{ 1,2\}$) from $1/3$ to $1/9$ by running $2$ independent and parallel copies of $\P_i$ and reject if and only if one of the copies rejects.
 Then, we run both algorithms in parallel and accept if and only if one of them accepts.
 If the window belongs to $L_1 \cup L_2$ then either $\P_1$ or $\P_2$ accepts with probability $1$.
 If the window $w$ satisfies $\dist(w,L_1 \cup L_2) = \min(\dist(w,L_1), \dist(w,L_2)) > \gamma(n)$ then $\dist(w,L_i) > \gamma(n)$ for both $i \in \{1,2\}$.
-Hence, both algorithms falsely accept with probability at most $1/9$ and the combined algorithm falsely accepts with probability at most $1/9 + 1/9 \leq 1/3$. \end{proof} The case of a trivial regular language is covered by the following result: \begin{thm} Let $L$ be a language and $\gamma(n)$ be a function.
-The following statements are equivalent: \begin{itemize} \item $L$ is $(\gamma(n)+c)$-trivial for some number $c \in \N$. \item There is a deterministic sliding window tester with Hamming gap $\gamma(n)+c'$ for $L$ which uses constant space for some number $c' \in \N$. \end{itemize} \end{thm}
+Hence, both algorithms falsely accept with probability at most $1/9$ and the combined algorithm falsely accepts with probability at most $1/9 + 1/9 \leq 1/3$. \end{proof} The case of a regular trivial language is covered by the following result: \begin{theorem} Let $L$ be a language and $\gamma(n)$ be a function.
+The following statements are equivalent: \begin{itemize} \item $L$ is $(\gamma(n)+c)$-trivial for some number $c \in \N$. \item There is a deterministic sliding window tester with Hamming gap $\gamma(n)+c'$ for $L$ which uses constant space for some number $c' \in \N$. \end{itemize} \end{theorem}